Intelligence failure: Information reliability

-Issues with Analysts
+Issues with analysts

 From the standpoint of the analyst themselves, there are also issues regarding the use of OSINT.
-Most individuals scan a webpage for the information they need and if it is not there, they move on.
-This transfers to the analytic community as well.
-Secondly, it is hard for an analyst to get information via the internet when most analysts lack the use of the internet in their agencies.
+Most individuals scan a webpage for the information they need, and if it is not there, they move on.
+That transfers to the analytic community as well.
+Secondly, it is difficult for an analyst to get information via the internet when most analysts lack the use of the internet in their agencies.
 Thirdly, the volume of data alone is often too much for an analyst to sift through causing important knowledge to slip by.

 MASINT

 Measurement and Signature Intelligence (MASINT) is scientific and technical intelligence information obtained by quantitative and qualitative analysis of data (metric, angle, spatial, wavelength, time dependence, modulation, plasma, and hydromagnetic) derived from specific technical sensors for the purpose of identifying any distinctive features associated with the source, emitter, or sender and to facilitate subsequent identification and/or measurement of the same.